krzentner/language-world/data/text-davinci-003/chain_md/plate-slide-4.md

     Steps:  1.
 Put gripper above plate  2.
-Push plate with gripper  3.
-Slide into position Put the gripper above the plate because it's a flat object and won't work with a side alignment.
+Push gripper down against the plate  3.
+Slide plate to goal If the robot's gripper isn't above the plate, put it above the plate
     - When the robot's gripper is not above the plate, the robot should put gripper above plate.
-    Once the gripper is above the plate, apply downward pressure to push the plate so that its edge is lined up with the target location.
+    If the robot's gripper isn't near the plate and the gripper is pointed down slightly, push the gripper down against the plate to press it against the ground.
-    - When the robot's gripper is above the plate, the robot should push plate with gripper.
+    - When the robot's gripper is not near the plate and gripper is facing down, the robot should push gripper down against plate.
-    Now that the plate's edge is lined up with the target location, move the gripper right or left to slide the plate into position.
+    If the plate is pressed against the ground, slide it to the goal.
-    - When the robot's gripper is above the plate and the plate is aligned with target location, the robot should slide plate into position.
+    - When plate is pressed against the ground, the robot should slide the plate to the goal.